talkpython/data-driven-web-apps-with-flask/README.md

 This course is for **anyone who wants to create Python-based web applications using the Flask web framework**.
 In fact, you'll learn a lot of web skills that will translate across frameworks as well.

 We do assume that you have basic Python language skills and can read HTML and CSS.
-But most advanced uses of the language or CSS are explained in the course.
+But most advanced uses of the language and CSS are explained in the course.

 ## Is this course based on Python 3 or Python 2?